High School in China

 Naturally everyone looks for ways to beat the system, to cheat on the test, especially when it feels like it might be the only possibility for them to succeed.
 However when it comes to the final big exam, things are very strict and very little cheating is allowed.
 The test runs for two or three days, and is held in a big hall or similar place with outside proctors.

 Naturally there are always exceptions.
 Some families such as poor farmers in the countryside just don’t get a look in, the children never even make it into High School whether they want to or not.
 And some families are so rich that their teenage kids are not too bothered because they know that they could fit right into their parents’ business after muddling their way through school.
-These rich families can easily afford the fine that is imposed for having a second child, and so there might be a brother or sister to keep them company as well as aunts and uncles to relate to.
 These rich parents might also be able afford to send they children overseas to study where money can almost buy them a pass through university because the fees they pay subsidise the fees for local students.
+To bypass Gaokao, many well-off Chinese families find ways to obtain foreign passports for their children.
+A foreign passport allows these children to enjoy lower admission standards for overseas applicants in Chinese universities.
+But since June 2020, Chinese education authorities have ordered Chinese universities to tighten application requirements for students who have foreign passports but attend Chinese schools for most of their education.

 So the next time you feel like complaining about High School, remember that you will look back at these as the best days of your life, unless you are a Chinese High School student.